-6. Fire Protection
+2.03.W.
+Fire Protection

-- (a) All townhomes and rental single family homes must have at least one fire extinguisher in each Dwelling Unit. - (b) Range hood fire suppression canisters, although not required, are encouraged to be installed if the range hood over the stove will allow. - E. Schematic Design Concept/Cost Estimate: The owner must have an architect develop a reasonable schematic design concept.
+- 1. All townhomes and rental single-family homes must have at least one fire extinguisher in each Dwelling Unit. - 2.
+Range hood fire suppression canisters, although not required, are encouraged to be installed if the range hood over the stove will allow.

+2.03.X.
+Schematic Design Concept/Cost Estimate

+- 1. The owner must have an architect develop a reasonable schematic design concept. - 2.
 The owner must also have a third-party entity (architect, professional engineer, general contractor, or qualified cost estimator) prepare a cost estimate that conforms to all applicable Minnesota Housing standards.
-Refer to the Formal Application section of Minnesota Housing's Architect's Guide.
+Refer to the Formal Application section of Architect's Guide available on Minnesota Housing's Building Standards webpage.